-This guide is intended for those who set up the DVMS system.
+This guide is intended for those who set up a video management system.
 It shows how to add recorders to the system and change their settings, how to add user accounts and user profiles, and how to monitor the system.